 Bills adapted for seed eating; feet adapted for holding food.

 Also known as the Orange-bellied Parrot, Red-breasted Parrot, Abyssinian Parrot.
-In captivity they are quieter than many parrots, but they are good talkers and can produce a variety of sounds, both learned and instinctive.
+They are quieter than many parrots but are good mimics and can produce a variety of sounds, both learned and instinctive.

 STATUS IN WILD: